 When you're footballing career has descended from 'Ireland's next star' to 'didn't he end up becoming Michael Owen's brother-in-law?' you know there's a certain amount of unfulfilled potential to be found.

 Partridge was seemingly forever on the edge of the Liverpool first team around the turn of the millennium without ever making a Premier League appearance.
-Instead of racking up a shed load of caps for Ireland, he went on to work as a physio at Anfield.
+Instead of racking up a shed load of caps for Ireland, he went on to work as a physio at Anfield and now fills the same role with the Qatar national team.

 Terry Dixon is taking his place as the deserving lone striker on this team.
 The 'Irish Wayne Rooney' was highly thought of by the staff at Tottenham and there was quite a bit of excitement when he chose to represent the Boys in Green.
 However, once again, a series of injuries robbed Dixon the chance of a top level career.